mungg/FABLES/README.md

 }

 ```
-If you would like to access the book content dataset, please email me with your affiliation and the purpose of your work.
+If you would like to access the book content dataset, please email to Yekyung with your affiliation and the purpose of your work.

 ### Corpus Statistics